ppandya12/IndividualProject2021/README.md

 https://youtu.be/HNbkf4v7kZo

 # Installation / How to Use
-From the Git Hub repository select the BankingWebsite Branch.
-Then click the index.html file.
+Firstly, download the files on the master branch then, select the BankingWebsite folder.
+Click the index.html file.
 This will load the main homepage.
 When navigating on the website, you can select the register button in the top right hand corner which will take you to a registration form (responsive).
 On the navigation bar when hovering over the support dropdown heading, by clicking contact us, you will visit the Contact Us page.
-You can also access this page by scrolling down on the home page and clicking the 'find out more button' on the chat with us card.
+The contact us page can also be accessed by scrolling down on the homepage and clicking the 'find out more button' on the chat with us card.

+You can also click the register button on the top right corner which will re direct you to a responsive form.

 # Contributing
 There was only one contributor to this project/interface.